How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 Tape

-If you ship as much as I do, you are going to need tape and lots of it.
+If you ship as much as I do, you will need a lot of tape.
 Below is the brand that I use.

 Printer

 I used to go to the post office and have them print my postage.
-That was cool for a while, but once I started making more sales, I hated slowing up the line.
-The turning point for me was waiting in line 40 minutes, then having to get postage for 8 packages.
+That was cool for a while, but I hated slowing up the line once I started making more sales.
+The turning point for me was waiting in line for 40 minutes and then getting postage for eight packages.
 I told myself never again and purchased a printer.
 Here is the HP printer that I brought.
 It does the job perfectly.

 Bubble Wrap

 This is another item that you will need.
 I sell a lot of bobbleheads and mugs, so I go through bubble wrap a lot.
-I used to purchase the $3 bubble wrap pack from the store every other week, but it wasn’t enough. finally started ordering a bigger size online.
+I used to purchase the $3 bubble wrap pack from the store every other week, but it wasn’t enough.
+I finally started ordering a more significant size online.
 I saved money and time doing that.

 If you like eBay like I do represent and grab this shirt today.